Not Guilty, Means Everything

 Understanding the 10-Day Deadline: How to Preserve Your Driving Privileges After an OWI

 Getting arrested for OWI (Operating While Intoxicated) in Wisconsin triggers two immediate problems.
 First, if this is not your first OWI, you're facing criminal charges.
-Second, the state starts moving to suspend or revoke your driver's license—sometimes before your court date is even scheduled.
+Second, the state often starts moving to suspend or revoke your driver's license—usually before your court date is even scheduled.

 What Is the 10-Day Deadline After an OWI Arrest in Wisconsin?

-If you fail a chemical test or refuse to take one, the DOT will move to take away your driving privileges.
-This process has nothing to do with your court hearing.
-It's handled separately and on a faster timeline.
+If you fail a chemical test or refuse to take one, the state will move to take away your driving privileges.
+This process is seperate from any pending traffic ticket or criminal charges.
+It's handled separately by the DMV and usually on a much faster timeline.

-Failing a chemical test—whether breath or blood—gives the state a basis to suspend your license automatically.
-You don't have to be convicted in court for this to happen.
-The administrative suspension will move forward unless you request a hearing within 10 days.
+Failing a chemical test—whether breath or blood—gives the state a basis to suspend your license before it has been determined whether you are guilty of an OWI.
+You don't have to be convicted in court for your license to be suspended or revoked by the DMV.
+The administrative suspension will automatically be imposed unless you request a hearing within 10 days.

 Refusing to submit to a chemical test usually leads to harsher consequences.
 Instead of a suspension, the state will pursue a revocation of your license.
-This is because Wisconsin's implied consent law considers refusal a violation, regardless of guilt or innocence.
+This is because Wisconsin's implied consent law makes refusal of a chemical test a punishable offense, regardless of whether you are ultimately convicted of the underlying Operating While Intoxicated charge.

 The 10-Day Clock Starts Immediately.

-Once you receive the notice, you have 10 calendar days to request a hearing.
-Miss this deadline and you lose your right to fight the administrative suspension or revocation.
-The action becomes final, and your ability to drive legally disappears fast.
+Once you receive the notice, you have 10 calendar days to request an administrative hearing.
+If you miss this deadline, you lose your right to fight the administrative suspension or revocation and your ability to drive legally can disappear quickly.

 Key Takeaways

-- The 10-day period begins the day you're handed the notice—not your arraignment or court date.
+• The 10-day period begins the day you're handed the notice—not your first court date.

-- The administrative case runs separately from the criminal one.
+• The administrative case runs separately from the traffic or criminal case.

 What to Do Within the 10-Day Window

-Those 10 days are not for waiting.
-They are your first and best chance to stop the DOT from suspending or revoking your license.
+The 10 day window for challenging an administrative suspension or revocation are your first and best chance to stop the Department of Motor Vehicles from suspending or revoking your license.
+To use this time most effectively, consider the following steps:

 Hire an OWI Defense Attorney

-You need a OWI defense attorney who understands how the DMV works and how to handle both sides of your case—the administrative and the criminal.
-To find the best OWI defense attorney in Wisconsin, look for a firm who has experience, legal strategy, and a committment to protecting you.
+An OWI defense attorney who understands how the DMV works and how to handle both sides of your case—the administrative and the criminal- is essential to preserving your license and the ability to fight your case.
+To find the best OWI defense attorney in Wisconsin, look for a firm who has experience, a wide range of skills and a committment to protecting you.

 Submit the Required Forms